Skip to main content

 Moving devices requires disconnecting and reconnecting cables, which can be impractical in many situations.

-In an office setting, desktop computers usually connect to the network via Ethernet cables and remain stationary.
+In an office setting, a computer system usually connects to the network via Ethernet cables and remains stationary.

 • Wireless Network

-Wireless network enables mobility, thereby allowing devices to connect to the network and communicate with each other without being tethered to a specific location.
+Wireless networks enable mobility, allowing devices to connect to the network and communicate with each other without being tethered to a specific location.

-Consequently, users can move freely within the coverage area of the wireless network.
+Consequently, users can move freely within the wireless network's coverage area.

 Smartphones and laptops connect to Wi-Fi networks, allowing users to move around while maintaining internet access.